 "The College of Communications provides an excellent learning environment with nationally recognized faculty and modern laboratory facilities.
-Students are welcomed into a supportive environment that consists of computerized writing, editing photo and graphics labs; television studios; a speech and hearing clinic; a presentation lab, and a newspaper and magazine production complex."
+Students are welcomed into a supportive environment that consists of computerized writing, editing photo and graphics labs; a cutting edge media facility providing digital content production, broadcast and streaming services; a speech and hearing clinic; a presentation lab, and a newspaper and magazine production complex."

-Dean Rick D. Pullen College of Communications
+Dean Rick D. Pullen COLLEGE OF COMMUNICATIONS